Samarkashef/Samar-Kashef/README.md

 ![](https://quotes-github-readme.vercel.app/api?type=vetical&theme=light)

 ## 💫 About Me:
-I'm Samar Kashef, an Egyptian native with a master's degree in industrial engineering. <be> ✨I am working as a freelancer data analyst
+I'm Samar Kashef,an Egyptian native with a master's degree in industrial engineering.<be> ✨I am working as a freelancer data analyst <br>
 📚 I'm currently learning SQL & Python<br>
 🎯 My Goal: Is To Be A Data Engineer<br>
 🎲 Fun fact: I can learn anything from scratch<br>